josephjaspers/blackcat_tensors/docs/benchmarks.md

 BC time represents the performance of BC::Vector<float>.
 C-impl and Cuda-impl are 'handcoded' baslines t bench against.
 The timings are the sum of each computation.

+The performance columns represent performance difference.
+(Greater than 1 is better, less than 1 is worse)

 Operation: `a = b + c - d / e`
 Repetitions: 1000